bbatsche/Ansible-PHP-Site-Role/README.md

 Phpenv requires Git to be installed on your server, but then what server doesn't have Git these days?

+This role takes advantage of Linux filesystem ACLs and a group called "web-admin" for granting access to particular directories.
+You can either configure those steps manually or install the [`bbatsche.Base`](https://galaxy.ansible.com/bbatsche/Base/) role.

 Role Variables
 --------------